-We’ve tried them all, and looked at cannabis grow lights research data, and find no evidence these methods make bloom phase shorter or more productive.
+We’ve tried these tricks, and looked at cannabis grow lights research data, and find no evidence these methods make bloom phase shorter or more productive.

 Torturing Marijuana Plants

 The idea that you get your heaviest, most potent harvest by tormenting your marijuana plants makes about as much sense as the idea that starving your marijuana plants during their last weeks of life produces the heaviest, most potent harvests.
-It’s counterintuitive.

-What really happens when a grower does deliberate harm to their marijuana plants by underwatering or underfeeding is that the cannabis plants respond by fading faster than they normally would.
+What really happens when a grower does deliberate harm to their marijuana plants by underwatering or underfeeding is the cannabis plants respond by fading faster than they normally would.

-If bloom phase is shorter under these conditions, it’s because the plants are giving up.
+If bloom phase is shorter under these conditions, it’s because plants are giving up.
 They’re being treated badly at the end of their lives, similar to how elderly people are often treated in nursing homes.

-So we’ve seen that the common tactics for shortening bloom phase don’t work and are often detrimental.
+So we’ve seen that common tactics for shortening bloom phase don’t work and are often detrimental.
 Is there anything you can do to make bloom phase as short as possible?

 Adopt a calmer attitude towards bloom phase.
 Like fine wine, your marijuana buds need time to ripen and mature so they’re as heavy, tasty, aromatic, and potent as possible.